 The Occupational Therapy Assistant Program at Santa Ana College provides a strong foundation in the skills and knowledge necessary for entry level occupational therapy assistant competencies.

 Occupational therapy is a discipline which focuses on function as well as quality of life.
-Occupational Therapy Assistants provide service to individuals with physical, mental, or developmental disabilities across life phases, who need to rehabilitate skills to perform self-care, work and/or leisure activities.
+Occupational Therapy Assistants provide service to individuals with physical, mental, or developmental disabilities across life phases, who need to rehabilitate skills to perform self-care, work, and leisure activities.
 The major requires general education courses, including biological, social, and behavioral sciences, in addition to occupational therapy courses.
-The program utilizes classroom instruction and field work experiences to prepare the student to meet certification and employment standards.
+The program utilizes classroom instruction, online courses, and field work experiences to prepare the student to meet certification and employment standards.